 Be sure to review this whole procedure.
 You don’t want to glue a strip down before screwing the joints down.
-In this picture (aside from my wife’s geraniums) notice that I had not decided how to finish the centre.
-I eventually decided on a one piece cedar octagon.
+In this picture (aside from my wife’s geraniums) notice that I had not decided how to finish the center.
+I eventually decided on a one-piece cedar octagon.

 In our county, a hard roof on a gazebo or any deck changes all the rules.
 The setbacks for a deck move from 4 feet to 23 feet the minute your designs include a hard roof.
-The result is that I had to design for a tent roof.
-This design started with the intention of cedar rails and a semi-permanant roof.
-Aside from the cost the local engineering department said NO!
+The result is that I had to design a tent roof.
+This design started with the intention of cedar rails and a semi-permanent roof.
+Aside from the cost, the local engineering department said NO!

-As it happens, my wife found a really great buy on an octagonal garden tent (about $575 Cdn.)
-The problem was that the outfit selling the tent had little or no documentation and were not sure of the size.
+As it happens, my wife found a great buy on an octagonal garden tent (about $575 Cdn.)
+The problem was that the outfit selling the tent had little or no documentation and was not sure of the size.
 They guessed 14 feet.
-Does that mean 7 foot edge to edge or 7 foot radius?
+Does that mean a 7-foot edge to edge or 7-foot radius?
 We bought it and found that the radius is about 13 feet 6 inches.
 They must include the diameter of the support poles in the 14 feet.
 Regardless here is where the last design mod is described.

-Two sides at 8 inches, cutting both ends at 22.5 degrees, and two centre pieces at 4″, again with 22.5 degree cut both ends.
+Two sides at 8 inches, cutting both ends at 22.5 degrees, and two centerpieces at 4″, again with 22.5 degrees cut both ends.

-Assemble as shown here, glue and screw and mount at each vetrice below deck level.
+Assemble as shown here, glue and screw, and mount at each vertice below deck level.
 Fasten deck planks following the pattern of the deck with a 1-1/2 inch overhang.

 A couple of things: